harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-examples-business.md

 description: "Unlock Data Harmonisation with Harmony: Transform Your Research & Analysis.
 Explore Harmony for seamless data harmonisation.
 Dive into our guide on using this tool to enhance research, attract collaborations, and drive insights."
 date: 2024-02-27
 categories: ["data"]
-image: "/images/01- X Data harmonization examples that move businessess and organizations forward.svg"
+image: "/images/01- X Data harmonisation examples that move businessess and organizations forward.svg"
+aliases:
+  - "/10-data-harmonisation-examples-that-move-businesses-and-organisations-forward/"
+url: "/data-harmonisation/10-data-harmonisation-examples-that-move-businesses-and-organisations-forward/"
 ---